See also: Conditional (ternary) Operator, MDN web docs

 There is also some useful information in the QUICKSTART.txt file on GitHub that you might find useful, so be sure to check it out.

 Some very rough notes I took while learning to create an Atlassian Confluence plugin.
-Perhaps, I'll clean these notes up a bit when I create my next plugin.
+Perhaps, I'm in the process of cleaning these notes up now, while building another plugin.
+Please consider this a somewhat sloppy WORK-IN-PROGRESS for now.

 Install the Atlassian SDK